Report States

 New

-The report is in an unread state.
+The report is pending validation.

 Pending Program Review